sveltetools/svelte-asyncable/README.md

 user.set(user);
 ```

 `setter` callback us also receives previous value to get the ability to compare current and previous values and make a more conscious side-effect.
-If `setter` failы store will automatically rollback value to the previous one.
+If `setter` fail store will automatically rollback value to the previous one.

 ```javascript
 const user = asyncable(fetchUser, async ($newValue, $prevValue) => {